 Articles and Updates from Phoenix Children's

-Feeding disorders have been found to occur in up to 25% of the pediatric population.
+Feeding disorders have been found to occur in 40-50% of typically developing children and 80-90% of children with neurodevelopmental disorders.
 Those with a pediatric feeding disorder can struggle with feeding difficulties that are sometimes persistent and create considerable difficulties including nutritional deficiencies, poor weight gain, growth and family stress.

 The definition of Pediatric Feeding Disorders (PFD) is defined as impaired oral intake that is not age-appropriate, and is associated with medical, nutritional, feeding skill, and/or psychosocial dysfunction (Goday, 2019).